Why it’s Safer to Undergo Plastic Surgery in a Hospital Rather Than a Cosmetic Surgery Clinic

 The best way to reduce the risks when undergoing surgery is to ensure your surgery is conducted in the safest possible medical environment.
 That will be at a fully accredited hospital, with a qualified specialist surgeon and specialist anaesthetist and the full range of medical and emergency equipment if something should go wrong.
 Ensuring your surgery is performed by a Plastic Surgeon who has more specialist surgical training than a Cosmetic Doctor, is another major consideration.
 (Click here to see more about plastic and cosmetic surgeons)

-Not all Cosmetic Surgery medical practitioners are the same!
+Not all Hospitals are the same!